 Avocado substitutes for the butter or oil used in most blueberry muffin recipes.
-Except for the slight green hue provided by the avocado, you’ll never be the wiser as to the swap in these scrumptious breakfast muffins.
+You’ll never be the wiser as to the swap in these scrumptious breakfast muffins.

 Avocado Blueberry - Avo-Berry Muffins